 What this Book is About

 Spirituality and religion are regarded as being out of this world.
-The very reason many religions regard themselves as spiritual is because they envisage beings or worlds other than the natural world we live in, while many non-religious people see the beauty, goodness and order of our world to be reflections of values greater than our own.
+The very reason many religions regard themselves as spiritual is because they envisage beings or worlds other than the natural world we live in, while many non-religious people see the beauty and order of our world to reflect values transcending our own.
 But do we need supernatural beings or transcendental values to satisfy our spiritual ambitions?
-Could we not find all the splendour of our spiritual imaginations here in our material world without them?
-Might our spirits not inhabit our same physical world and be subject to the same natural laws that we are?
+Could we not find all the splendour of our spiritual aspirations here in our physical world without them?
 We could simply take our world for what it is and find spirituality in it.

 *